-For more than 10 years, the Motor Vehicle Block Exemption Regulation (MVBER) sets the legal frame which allows our parts distribution and repair companies to provide competitive aftermarket services, in fair competition with the vehicle manufacturers’ network.
-However, this crucial legislation is due to expire in May 2023.
+For decades, the Motor Vehicle Block Exemption Regulation (MVBER) and its Supplementary Guidelines have set the legal frame which allows our parts distribution and repair companies to provide competitive aftermarket services, in fair competition with the vehicle manufacturers’ networks.
+It facilitates in particular the trade of spare parts, access to technical information, and the servicing of vehicles under warranty.

 What is the issue?